About Us - Meet the Team

 Spencer primarily researches the early prehistory of hunter-gatherers in the High Plains and Rocky Mountains of the American West, but also maintains research interests in geoarchaeology, site formation, chronological modeling, experimental archaeology, and global human dispersal.
 Spencer conducts excavations at several Paleoindian archaeological sites in Wyoming including the Powars II red ocher quarry, the Sisters Hill site, and the La Prele mammoth site.
 As the Wyoming State Archaeologist, Spencer focuses on the publication notable Wyoming archaeological sites and the dissemination of this knowledge to Wyoming’s residents through public presentations, research monographs, and interactive outreach efforts.

-Michael Lange - Director, Wyoming Arts Council
+Rachel Clifton - Director, Arts Council

-Renée Bovée - Director, Cultural Trust Fund
+Renée Bovée - Program Coordinator, Cultural Trust Fund

 Renée Bovée is the Program Coordinator for the Wyoming Cultural Trust Fund.
 She re-joined the department in October 2006 to develop the WCTF granting program for the then re-authorized Cultural Trust Fund and take over general administrative duties to the WCTF Board.
 From 1988 to 2000, Renée worked with the Wyoming Arts Council.
 It was a pleasure to reconnect with the arts organizations in the state and to develop new relationships with archaeological and historical programs, as the Cultural Trust Fund touches a broader range of cultural programming and activities throughout Wyoming.
 Her six year hiatus was spent in Colorado in a variety of capacities, including working with the Colorado Council on the Arts.